 SYNB1618, our second program to enter clinical trials, is an oral therapy intended for the treatment of PKU, a rare metabolic disease in which the amino acid phenylalanine (Phe) accumulates in the body as a result of genetic defects.
 Elevated levels of Phe are toxic to the brain and can lead to neurological dysfunction.
 SYNB1618 is designed to function in the gut of patients to reduce excess Phe, with the goal of lowering levels in the blood and other tissues.
 SYNB1618 has received both Fast Track designation and orphan drug designation for PKU from the FDA.
-We initiated a Phase 1 / 2a clinical trial for SYNB1618 in April 2018 and announced top-line data from this study in September 2018 that demonstrated that SYNB1618 was safe and well-tolerated and achieved proof-ofmechanism in healthy volunteers and we are currently evaluating SYNB1618 in patients with PKU.
-We expect to have patient data from this study in the third quarter of 2019.
+We initiated a Phase 1 / 2a clinical trial for SYNB1618 in April 2018 and announced top-line data from this study in September 2018 that demonstrated that SYNB1618 was safe and well-tolerated and achieved proof-of-mechanism in healthy volunteers.
+On July 15, 2019, we announced positive top-line clinical data from patient cohorts of the Phase 1/2a study of SYNB1618 indicating that a statistically significant increase in biomarkers of SYNB1618 activity was observed in SYNB1618-treated subjects but not in those treated with placebo.
+The full data set from the Phase 1/2a study will be discussed in an oral presentation at the upcoming annual symposium of the Society for the Study of Inborn Errors of Metabolism (SSIEM) to be held in Rotterdam, September 3-6, 2019.